mbaibakov/corda/docs/source/contributing-flow-internals.rst

             setLoggingContext()

 Thread-locals are treated in a special way when Quasar suspends/resumes.
 Through use of `reflection and JDK-internal unsafe operations <https://github.com/puniverse/quasar/blob/db0ac29f55bc0515023d67ab86a2178c5e6eeb94/quasar-core/src/main/java/co/paralleluniverse/concurrent/util/ThreadAccess.java>`_ it accesses all ThreadLocals in the current thread and swaps them with ones stored in the Fiber data structure.
-In essense for each thread that executes as a Fiber we have two sets of thread locals, one set belongs to the original "non-quasar" thread, and the other belongs to the Fiber.
+In essence for each thread that executes as a Fiber we have two sets of thread locals, one set belongs to the original "non-Quasar" thread, and the other belongs to the Fiber.
 During Fiber execution the latter is active, this is swapped with the former during suspension, and swapped back during resume.
 Note that during resume these thread-locals may actually be restored to a *different* thread than the original.